itsmng/wiki-backup/docs/accessibility.md

 `Note : Open-Dyslexic is an open sourced font created to increase readability for readers with dyslexia.`

-Go to the following link for more informations [https://opendyslexic.org/](https://opendyslexic.org/)
+Go to the following link for more information [https://opendyslexic.org/](https://opendyslexic.org/)

 ## Supported browsers